camunda/camunda-docs-manual/content/reference/rest/history/detail/get-detail-query.md

   </tr>
   <tr>
     <td>variableTypeIn</td>
-    <td>Only include historic variable instances which belong to one of the passed and comma-separated variable types.
+    <td>Only include historic details where the variable updates belong to one of the passed and comma-separated variable types.
 A list of all supported variable types can be found <a href="{{< relref "user-guide/process-engine/variables.md#supported-variable-values" >}}">here</a>. <b>Note:</b> All non-primitive variables are assoziated with the type "serializable".</td>
   </tr>
   <tr>
     <td>tenantIdIn</td>